2025 Delegates

 Dr Manish Raisinghani

-CEO, ALS USA
+CEO, Target ALS, USA

 As Chief Executive Officer of Target ALS, Manish drives forward the organization's mission of breaking down barriers to ALS research to find effective treatments.
 Manish has led the organization since its founding in 2013, growing Target ALS into the largest private funder of ALS research globally.
 With Manish's vision and leadership, Target ALS established the organization's landmark Innovation Ecosystem model.
 By eliminating barriers that traditionally limit scientific progress, the Innovation Ecosystem catapults the best ideas on ALS research across the drug discovery pipeline at an unprecedented pace.